-As of December 21, 2015, we support the following versions of Flash and popular web browsers
+As of August 1, 2022, Canvas supports the following versions of popular web browsers:

 Some supported browsers may still produce a banner stating Your browser does not meet the minimum requirements for Canvas.
 If you have upgraded your browser but you are still seeing the warning banner, try logging out of Canvas and deleting your browser cookies.
 Learn how to clear your cache on a Mac or a PC.

 The Java plug-in is required for screen sharing in Conferences.
 Please note that some browsers do not support Java.
 Otherwise, there are no other browser plug-ins used by Canvas.

 There are a couple of different ways to update your desktop browser.

 - Every time you open your browser, it will check to make sure it is using the most current version.
 If it is not updated, your browser will prompt you with a notification and walk you through the update process.

 - Download the latest version of your desktop browser directly.
 Click the name of your browser below to visit your browser’s download page:

 Some browsers may occasionally make modifications to privacy settings to protect users from possible unsecured content.
 Unsecured content is identified with the prefix http:// in the URL and can create mixed content in your Canvas Page.
 Secured content is identified with the https:// prefix in the URL.

 If you are using a browser that is affected, please be aware of possible restrictions.
 The following are known issues in specific browsers that may block or create mixed content within Canvas:

 - Google Chrome verifies that the website content you view is transmitted securely.
 If you visit a page in your Canvas course that is linked to insecure content, Chrome will display a shield icon in the browser address bar.